lacruzanthony/ticketing/README.md

 Now you can go to your browser and type in the URL: `localhost`

 You should see the main page:

 ![main page](./assets/main-page.png 'a title')

+# The application
+### Not logged in
+Main page: list of tickets created.
+Sign up: create a user.
+Sign in: uses a existing user.

+### Logged in
+Sell tickets: create a new ticket for the current user My orders: tickets already purchased
+Sign out: close current session